jadwigo/bolt-deployer-recipe/README.md

 ### On your machine

-Install deployer from https://deployer.org/ on your machine.
+First install deployer from https://deployer.org/ on your machine.
-Install this repository with `git clone git@github.com:jadwigo/bolt-deployer-recipe.git my_directory` and `cs my_directory` to get into the correct place.
+Then run `git clone git@github.com:jadwigo/bolt-deployer-recipe.git my_directory` and `cd my_directory` to get into the correct place.

 Make sure the `hosts.yml`, `.my.cnf` and `deploy.php` files exist

-Optionally you can create a `.bolt.yml` and `config_local.yml` file in the same directory.
+Optionally create `.bolt.yml` and `config_local.yml` files in the same directory.

 ### On example.com

-On the first deploy the path `/your/root/path/for/the/app/` will be checked, and in that path the directories `.dep`, `releases` and `shared` will be created.
+On the first deployment the path `/your/root/path/for/the/app/` will be checked, and in that path the directories `.dep`, `releases` and `shared` will be created.

-The path `/your/root/path/for/the/app/current` will be symlinked to the latest release directory in `releases/#`.
+The path `/your/root/path/for/the/app/current` will be symlinked to the latest release directory in `releases/{n}`.

 The root directory (for Bolt 3 and up) usually is `/your/root/path/for/the/app/current/public`, so you need to prepare your host by setting up a webserver with the root of the website pointing to:  `/your/root/path/for/the/app/current/public`

 ## Credentials

+It is probably best to create a specific deployment user account on the server and a specific backup administrator account in the database, as well as a normal mysql user for Bolt.

-Make sure you can ssh connect passwordless (using the account `your_shell_user`) to your `yourhost.com`, and that `your_shell_user` has _passwordless sudo_ enabled **(this is required by deployer)**.
+Make sure you can use ssh to connect passwordless (using the account `your_shell_user`) to your `yourhost.com`, and that `your_shell_user` has _passwordless sudo_ enabled **(this is required by deployer)**.

-Also set-up the account `your_shell_user` with the correct ssh keys to acces your git repository.
+Set-up the account `your_shell_user` with the correct ssh keys to acces your git repository.
 See: https://deployer.org/docs/advanced/deploy-and-git for more information.

-Also make sure the database user `your_mysql_user` user is allowed to create mysql databases and tables in those databases, and perform mysqldump.
+Configure the database user `your_mysql_user` so that user is allowed to create and read tables in `your_db_name` on the server.

-It is probably best to create a specific deployment user account on the server and a specific backup administrator account in the database for these.
+Make sure the database user `your_mysql_backup_user` is allowed to perform mysqldump on `your_db_name` .

+If you want to use the rollbacks, the user `your_mysql_backup_user` must be allowed to create mysql databases and tables on the server.

 ## Configuration files